fcrepo3/fcrepo-before33/src/xml/xacml-policies/readme.txt

 2005/04/20:  added second repository policy directory for programmatically generated policies A policy in this directory is treated by Fedora authz code just like those in the original repository policy directory.

-surrogate representing end-user

-web front ends can authenticate as such to fedora, but give an end-user identity in the http From header.
-If fedora authenticates the front end -and- there are policies allowing the front end to actAsSurrogateFor the subjectRepresented, then the request is treated as if the end-user had been authenticated by fedora.   active/repository-policies and active/object-policies are then used to authorize the end-user as usual.